 To increase your profit margin, you can work on increasing sales, decreasing your operating costs, and increasing prices.
 In addition, you can upsell your current customers.
 Nevertheless, as anyone in business will tell you, it’s not always that easy.
 Raising prices alone can have a strong negative effect and can decrease your profit margin dramatically.

 Digital marketing is one of the most widely available ways to help increase your profit margin.

 What works and what doesn’t?
 Can anything be improved?
 It’s time for a little analysis to find out.

-- Replicating the successful campaigns
+- Replicate the successful campaigns

 - Avoid repeating the unsuccessful campaigns

 - Do the right people see your campaign?
 Determine if your audience is correct for your message.
 If not, change your target strategy and your ads.
 You want to attract the right traffic and increase your conversions.